 How to change your Mac password

-There are a number of essential steps to follow to change your Mac password.
+There are several essential steps to follow to change your Mac password.
 First, log in to your Mac as you usually would using your existing credentials.

 The next step is to go to System Preferences.
 Click the Apple icon in the top left-hand corner of the screen and select System Preferences from the dropdown menu.

 Now, select the Users & Groups icon from the list that appears.
 Next, you'll see a list of users on the left-hand side of the pop-up box.
 Make sure you select the correct username from the list.
 Click the Change Password button.

 Finally, please type in your old password, then type in your new password, verify it, and add a password hint.
 Click Change Password to confirm the changes.

 How to reset your Mac password

 There are several ways to reset your Mac password.
 Some versions of macOS enable you to reset your password using your Apple ID—it’s the easiest way, so worth giving it a try.

 To test the function, try and enter any password at login.
 If, after three attempts, a message saying that you can reset your password using your Apple ID doesn’t appear, try another method.